FAQ for international shipments

 If your international postal postal item is held by a Customs authority, please contact directly the Customs unit that performs customs formalities at that office of international postal exchange where your postal item is located.

-International postal order with post pay or customs charges shall be handed over to the recipient only after charging of post pay amount (indicated in the postal order form TFP3) or amount of customs charges (specified on the postal order form 115).
-In addition to post pay amount or amount of customs charges, the recipient is also charged for their transfer by the postal order.
+An international postal item with COD (cash-on-delivery) or customs charges will be handed over to the addressee only after they pay the amount of the COD (indicated in the postal money order form TFP3) or the amount of the customs charges (indicated in the postal money order form 115).

-If the order cannot be delivered to the recipient, it is stored at the post office of destination within one month as of date of receipt (there is an individual period of free storage in each country).
-At the written request of the sender/addressee, this period may be extended for an additional fee of up to two months from the date of receipt at the post office of destination.
-The period of storage may also be separately specified in the relevant agreement/arrangement with the foreign postal service for a specific postal product.
+International postal items are stored at the post office for one month after the day of arrival (EMS items are stored for 14 days).
+Upon the addressee’s written request, this period may be extended for an additional fee to up to two months after the day of the postal item arrival at the post office of destination.
+The storage period may also be defined individually in an agreement/ arrangement with a foreign postal service for a specific postal product.

-Uninsured — postal order is accepted for transferring without issuing a payment document and delivered/handed over to the recipient without receipt.
+Ordinary: postal items are accepted by the post without issuing a payment document and are delivered/ handed over to the addressee without a signature.

 • postcards;